accosmin/nano/README.md

 #### Core modules

-The core modules are header only, independent of each other and use only STL and Eigen3 (if needed):
+The core modules are header only, independent of each other (except minfunc) and use only STL and Eigen3 (if needed):
 * **min** - batch and stochastic numerical optimization and line-search methods.
 * **math** - numerical utilities.
 * **text** - string processing utilities.
 * **tensor** - vector, matrix and tensor utilities, 2D/3D convolution and correlations.
 * **thread** - thread pool, loop processing in parallel.
-* **minfunc** - standard functions to test and to benchmark the optimization methods.
+* **minfunc** - standard functions to test and to benchmark the numerical optimization methods.

 Most notable the **min** module implements the following:
 * batch optimization methods: `gradient descent`, various `non-linear conjugate gradient descent`, `L-BFGS`.